RoyalXXX/bin2cpp/README.md

 ### Features
 - Validates names and paths for correctness
 - Supports Unicode characters in file paths and names, including valid Unicode identifiers in C++ (names composed of characters with Unicode property XID_Start for the first character and XID_Continue for subsequent characters, in accordance with the C++ standard): https://en.cppreference.com/w/cpp/language/name.html
+- Shows elapsed time after conversion is complete
-- Displays error messages and conversion time
+- Displays error messages

 ### Usage